Vietnam Visa For Myanmar: Check Requirements 2023

 - One passport-size photo (in any format) is required for each person.
-The photograph must be in color, with full face and formal clothes.
+The photograph must be in color, with a full face and formal clothes.

-Vietnam visas requirements for Myanma residents
+Vietnam visa requirements for Myanma residents

 What steps must Myanma citizens take to obtain a visa to visit Vietnam?

 To request an e-Visa, simply fill out the Vietnam online application form in fifteen minutes.
 The procedure is broken down into four simple steps, which are as follows:

 Step 1: Fill out the application form with all relevant personal information, such as your full name, gender, date of birth, passport number, and arrival, and departure dates.